-Tax fees include fees for assistance in the preparation of income tax returns and advice on certain tax-related matters.
+Tax fees include fees for assistance with establishing a financing structure with respect to the acquisition of Gateway Terminal, advice on certain tax-related matters and assistance in the preparation of income tax returns.

-All other fees include fees for annual subscription to accounting research software, advisory services relating to sustainability, cybersecurity and other advisory services.
+All other fees include fees for annual subscription to accounting research software, advisory services relating to Fighting Against Forced Labour and Child Labour in Supply Chains Act, sustainability, cybersecurity and other advisory services.